We Ship Our Bareroot Plants To Everyone Nationwide.

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

 The forsythia shrub grows well in the shade but prefers full sun.
 It likes loamy soil, rich in organic matter with moderate water levels and pH.
-The forsythia will not tolerate standing water or drought conditions for long period and is one of the first blooming shrubs of spring.
+This plant will not tolerate standing water or drought conditions for long period and is one of the first blooming shrubs of spring.
 It is easy to grow and thrives in most types of soil.
-Forsythia can grow well in almost every type of soil, but it prefers moist, fertile, like compost.
+This plant can grow well in almost every type of soil, but it prefers moist, fertile, like compost.

 Some of the common names for these shrubs are "golden bells" and "yellow bells."